hibbitts-design/hibbitts-design-org-learn/pages/08.gitlab-githubdesktop/02.setup-a-gitlab-reop/docs.md

 ##### 6.2 Right-tap the entry for your newly created local repository folder and view it's local folder

-On Mac, choose "Open in Finder"
+On a Mac, choose "Open in Finder"

 On Windows,  choose "Open in Explorer"